Summer Music Academy 2025

 MON-FRI, 9:00 am – 3:00 pm

 Audition-based ensemble courses and advanced musicianship for older, more experienced instrumentalists ages 9-23.
 From 9:00 am to 3:00 pm, every weekday for three weeks, students are challenged to bring their musicianship to the next level.
 Select 1-week course options are available.
-Performance Academy culminates with a concert on Saturday following camp.
+Performance Academy culminates with a finale concert on Saturday, August 2nd.

 • Prelude String Orchestra (3 weeks only)